bblommers/moto/docs/docs/proxy_mode.rst

  - The proxy endpoint
  - How to deal with SSL

-To set the proxy endpoint, most SDK's allow you to set a `HTTPS_PROXY`-environment variable.
+To set the proxy endpoint, use the `HTTPS_PROXY`-environment variable.

 Because the proxy does not have an approved SSL certificate, the SDK will not trust the proxy by default.
 This means that the SDK has to be configured to either